nkohari/stash/README.md

 Removes the entries stored at each key in `keys` from the cache.
 This differs from `inv()` in that it does not remove dependent items, and also destroys the entries' dependency graph.
 Use this when the object that's cached no longer exists, and won't need to react to updates.
+If `callback` is specified, it will be called after the items are removed.

 # License (Apache 2.0)